joemasilotti/masilotti.com/src/_posts/2023-05-02-hide-web-rendered-content-on-turbo-native-apps.md

 Session(webViewConfiguration: configuration)
 ```

 Using `applicationNameForUserAgent` _appends_ the string.
 So we still report our actual device/browser information in requests.
+Line break added for readability.

 ```
 Mozilla/5.0 (iPhone; CPU iPhone OS 16_2 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Turbo Native iOS
 ```

 ## Rails helper to identify Turbo Native apps